 Note that when pasting an email address in an address field then MailMate automatically de-obfuscates it, for example, MailMate automatically converts

-A special virtual header is available named “Send Later”.
+A special (virtual) header is available named “Send Later”.
+This is also enabled as described above.
 If enabled, a simple text field allows one to write time expressions such as “tomorrow at noon” or “friday at 10”.
 The text is red as long as the expression cannot be interpreted.
 The exact format of the supported expressions cannot be documented since it is based on Apples API for locating date/time-related expressions in text.
 In addition to this, MailMate looks for simple relative time expressions such as “2 hours 10 minutes” with support for years, months, weeks, days, minutes, and seconds.
 Shorthand is also supported, for example, “2h 10m” or just “2h10m”.
 If MailMate cannot parse the expression and the user tries to send the message then a sheet is shown which allows the user to correct the problem or set an exact time using a calendar and a clock.
 The

 Date: header of the composed message reflects the “send later” date (which may be sooner than the message is sent if MailMate has been offline).
 This is standard behavior.

 Message outline columns are available for showing when a message is scheduled to be sent (“Pending Submission”).
 One of them is relative to the current time and is enabled by default for the Drafts mailbox.